droideck/Curse-of-Strahd-Reloaded-PF2e/Act III - The Broken Land/Arc J - The Stolen Gem.md

 <p>Muriel's face turns white, and she begins to tremble, heaving with exertion and rage.</p>
 </div>

-A player can dissuade Muriel from attacking Ludmilla with a successful DC 25 Charisma (Persuasion) check, with no action required.
+A player can dissuade Muriel from attacking Ludmilla with a successful DC 25 Diplomacy check, with no action required.
 Otherwise, Muriel uses her ***shapechange*** ability on her next turn to transform into a humanoid-raven hybrid and immediately attacks Ludmilla with her ***shortsword multiattack***.
 Read:

 <div class="description">
 <p>An anguished howl bursts from Muriel's lips—lips which, you notice, are suddenly growing longer, harder, and as sharp as an avian's beak.
 The sound of ripping fabric pierces the air as two enormous, black-feathered, blue-tipped wings tear from her back, her hands and feet shriveling into gnarled raven's claws.</p>